bluekitchen/btstack/doc/manual/docs/protocols.md

 As an alternative for controller that don't provide these primitives, BTstack implements the crytographic functions in software with the help of the Apache 2.0 Licensed [mbed TLS library](https://tls.mbed.org).

-There are two drawbacks when using LE Secure Connections:
+There are two details to be aware about using LE Secure Connections:

- - More RAM: It requires an additional 1.5 kB RAM in the current configuration (with mbed TLS).
+ - More RAM: It requires an additional 1.5 kB RAM when using mbed TLS instead of hardware support by the Bluetooth controller.
  - Peripheral must store LTK: Even an LE Peripheral needs to store the LTK in non-volatile memory.